jpmml/jpmml/README.md

 Java API for producing and scoring models in Predictive Model Markup Language (PMML).

+# IMPORTANT #

+This is a legacy codebase.

+Starting from March 2014, this project has been superseded by [JPMML-Model] (https://github.com/jpmml/jpmml-model) and [JPMML-Evaluator] (https://github.com/jpmml/jpmml-evaluator) projects.

 # Features #

 ### Class model ###